Sunday, February 22, 2026

 Final Thoughts

-When Stars Are Scattered is essential YA literature because it invites adolescent readers to step into the world of another person with empathy and curiosity.
+When Stars Are Scattered is essential YA literature because it invites adolescent readers to step into another person's world with empathy and curiosity.
 It challenges assumptions about what it means to belong and highlights the strength and resilience that can emerge even in uncertain circumstances.
 This graphic novel memoir belongs on classroom shelves and in library collections as a text that teaches both history and humanity.

 No comments: